codiewio/codenire/infra/digitalocean/README.md

 cd ..
 ```

+**Awesome!** Your project is ready, you can see available IP address in terminal output.

+## Custom Playgrounds Images

-[!]
-Sandbox use https://github.com/codiewio/dockerfiles for default source of containers which stared in sandbox.
+Sandbox Service use https://github.com/codiewio/dockerfiles for default source of containers which stared in sandbox.

-If you would like replace it with your source you can:
+If you would like replace it with your source repository you can:
 1. Call `terraform apply` command with you source.
   `terraform apply \
    -var="dockerfiles_repository=https://github.com/USERNAME/REPONAME"`
   (repos should be public and use HTTPS strongly)
 2. Set TF_VAR_dockerfiles_repository in .env file and re-run Docker service

+## Adding HTTPS

+If you registered domain and linked it to your DO account (added in DO panel and configured NS records) you can link it in deploy.

+- Set in your .env file:
+  - `PLAYGROUND_DOMAIN=your_domain.com`
+  - `LETSENCRYPT_EMAIL=your_email@gmail.com`
+- Then rebuild docker (see "Setup environment")
+- Restart deploy (see "Set Up Infrastructure" and Services Deployment")

+**Awesome!** You have ready for production web app with Codenire Playground.